Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning: Experiments

-We compare our method with~\cite{pang2019sc2}.
+We compare our method with~\cite{pang2019sc2} and~\cite{tang2018sc2} which all used similar computational resources as us.
 The setting in~\cite{pang2019sc2} is as follow.
-They train a Protoss agent while the opponent is a Terran bot.
-They report the win-rate in the map \textit{Simple64}.
-We can see in Fig.\ref{fig:s.a.1} (b), training of our method is better than~\cite{pang2019sc2}.
-It is worth noting that the result of~\cite{pang2019sc2} is pre-trained on difficulty level-2 and difficulty level-5.
-Evaluation results are in Table~\ref{tab:evaluation results}.
-We can see that win-rate of our agent is nearly the same as their agent at low levels, but ours are better than theirs at higher levels.
-In order to demonstrate the efficiency of our method, we compared the training time of our method with the training time of the previous method in Table~\ref{tab:training time}.
-When two agents achieve the same win rate of 93\% on difficulty level-7, training time of our method is almost $1/100$ of the previous method which is shown clearly in Fig.\ref{fig:training time}.
+They trained a Protoss agent and the opponent is a Terran bot.
+They test in the map \textit{Simple64}.
+Fig.~\ref{fig:s.a.1} (c) shows that the training process of our method is better than theirs.
+Note~\cite{pang2019sc2} is pre-trained on difficulty L2 and L5.
+The evaluation results are in Table~\ref{tab:evaluation results} which shows our win-rate is better than theirs.

-All previous methods~\cite{pang2019sc2,Sun2018tsbot,tang2018sc2,alphastarblog} were tested on only one race.
-To show the generality of our method, we tested the results of training two other races, namely \textit{Zerg} and \textit{Terran} which is shown in Fig.\ref{fig:s.a.2} (c).
-We also trained our agent on other maps which can be seen in Fig.\ref{fig:s.a.2} (a).
-Detailed training results of races and maps can be seen in Appendix.

-We then compare our method with~\cite{tang2018sc2}.
 The setting in~\cite{tang2018sc2} is as follow.
-They trained a Zerg agent, and the opponent is a Zerg built-in AI.
-They report the win-rate in the map \textit{AbyssalReef} from level-1 to level-7.
-It can be seen in Table~\ref{tab:evaluation results} that the average performance of our method level-4 to level-7 exceeds them, demonstrating the effectiveness of our method.
-Because~\cite{tang2018sc2} did not report their precise training time, it is not convenient for us to compare with them.
-But their training took a few days, while ours took a few hours.
+They trained a \textit{Zerg} agent, and the opponent is also a Zerg built-in AI.
+They test in the map \textit{AbyssalReef} from L1 to L7.
+We train an agent using the same setting.
+Table~\ref{tab:evaluation results} shows that the performance of our method from L4 to L7 exceeds theirs.

+Our training time is also significantly better than the previous method (as shown in Table~\ref{tab:training time}).
+When achieving the same win-rate as~\cite{pang2019sc2}, our training time is almost $1/100$ of theirs.
+We collect 3 run time samples of~\cite{pang2019sc2} and 5 ones of ours, then we find the comparison p-value is $0.0069$.
+Meanwhile, our training steps (consists of TG and RG) are also lower.
+Therefore, our approach is both superior in training speed and sample efficiency.
+Further, due to the effectiveness of TG, we use a simple neural network structure and no hand-designed reward.
+We didn't compare our method with methods by two companies which pay more than 100 times resources (from CPU cores or from GPUs) than ours.
+We concluded all RL methods based on pysc2 on the full game of SC2 in Table~\ref{tab:full comparison}.